makowski-michal/ROS2-Gazebo-Avoider/README.md

 After training, the model achieves the following metrics:
 Success Rate: ~50% (Mission Complete)
-Collision Rate: Reduced significantly compared to early episodes Average Steps: The robot learned to take optimized paths, reducing the time needed to complete the loop
+Collision Rate: Reduced significantly compared to early episodes Average Steps: The robot learned to take optimized paths, reducing the time needed to complete the loop <br>
 ![results](https://github.com/user-attachments/assets/a701f32b-e57f-4fa6-a7db-250a0719b4b6)